guitarvydas/t2t/README.md

 # t2t transpiler tool
+- t2t tool - text to text transpiler
+- inhales 'in.txt' and exhales transpiled text according to the grammars and rewrite rules
 - you need to supply 2 grammars and 2 corresponding rewrite scripts
 - input is the source text to be converted, output is the converted source
 - this tool parses the input text using the 1st grammar then rewrites it per the 1st rwr (rewrite) script